 Ode to Remco Campert on 21 January at Writers Unlimited Festival

 To celebrate the life and work of Remco Campert on a grand scale, an Ode to Remco Campert will take place on the closing day of the Writers Unlimited International Literature Festival Writers Unlimited The Hague on Sunday afternoon, January 21, 2024, prior to the presentation of the Hague Literature Awards.
-Remco Campert will be honored by prominent guests such as Ellen ten Damme, Kees van Kooten, Alma Mathijsen, Benjamin Herman and Corrie van Binsbergen who have been inspired by Remco's person and work.
+Remco Campert will be honored by prominent guests such as Ellen ten Damme, Kees van Kooten, Ramsey Nasr, Alma Mathijsen, Ronelda Kamfer, Benjamin Herman and Corrie van Binsbergen who have been inspired by Remco's person and work.
 The program (Dutch spoken) is organized by the Writers Unlimited, Literatuurmuseum, the Jan Campert Foundation, publisher De Bezige Bij and de Volkskrant.

 Remco Campert (1929-2022) was born in The Hague.
 He was a much loved poet, novelist and columnist.
 For his poetry he received, among others, the Reina Prinsen Geerligs Prize, the Poetry Prize of the Municipality of Amsterdam, the Jan Campert Prize, the P.C.
 Hooft Prize and De Gouden Ganzenveer.
 In 2015 he was awarded the Prize of Dutch Literature.

 In the second half of the program the Hague Literature Prizes will be handed out to Anjet Daanje Constantijn Huygens Prize), Rozalie Hirs (Jan Campert Prize), Tomas Lieske (F. Bordewijk Prize) and Tjibbe Veldkamp (Nienke van Hichtum Prize).